-All “investigators” planning to or participating in PHS-funded “research” are required to disclose to Partnership to End Addiction his/her known “significant financial interests” (and those of his/her spouse and dependent children) that reasonably appear to be related to the investigator’s “institutional responsibilities”.
+All “investigators” planning to or participating in PHS-funded “research” are required to disclose to the Partnership his/her known “significant financial interests” (and those of his/her spouse and dependent children) that reasonably appear to be related to the investigator’s “institutional responsibilities”.

 The Signing Official shall ensure that each investigator completes training regarding items (i)–(iii) prior to engaging in research related to any PHS-funded grant or cooperative agreement, immediately upon being hired and at least every four (4) years.

-The Signing Official also shall ensure that each investigator completes training immediately when any of the following applies, as advised by the General Counsel: (1) this FCOI Policy or procedures are revised in any manner that affects the requirements of the investigators or (2) Partnership to End Addiction finds that an investigator is not in compliance with this FCOI Policy or a management plan.
+The Signing Official also shall ensure that each investigator completes training immediately when any of the following applies, as advised by the General Counsel: (1) this FCOI Policy or procedures are revised in any manner that affects the requirements of the investigators or (2) the Partnership finds that an investigator is not in compliance with this FCOI Policy or a management plan.

 “Immediately” shall mean the training is provided or made accessible and the investigators participate in the training expeditiously following the event that triggers the training requirement.

-Also prior to submission of the application, the Signing Official shall ensure that each investigator submits a listing of his/her known significant financial interests (as described above) and those of his/her spouse and dependent children that reasonably appear to be related to the investigator’s institutional responsibilities, if any.
-In accordance with Section H, the Signing Official shall ensure that subrecipient investigators either comply with this FCOI Policy or that their institution(s) provides assurances to enable Partnership to End Addiction to fulfill the requirements of this FCOI Policy.
-In either case, the Signing Official shall ensure that the proper documentation as required under the FCOI Regulations is executed, also in accordance with Section H. Disclosure forms will be made available by Partnership to End Addiction General Counsel.
+Also prior to submission of the application, the Signing Official shall ensure that each investigator submits a listing of his/her known significant financial interests (as described above) and those of his/her spouse and dependent children, that reasonably appear to be related to the investigator’s institutional responsibilities, if any.
+In accordance with Section H, the Signing Official shall ensure that subrecipient investigators either comply with this FCOI Policy or that their institution(s) provides assurances to enable the Partnership to fulfill the requirements of this FCOI Policy.
+In either case, the Signing Official shall ensure that the proper documentation as required under the FCOI Regulations is executed, also in accordance with Section H. Disclosure forms will be made available by the Partnership’s General Counsel.

-The Signing Official shall ensure that each investigator new to Partnership to End Addiction submits a listing of his/her known significant financial interests (as described above) and those of his/her spouse and dependent children that reasonably appear to be related to the investigator’s institutional responsibilities, if any, within 30 days of starting employment.
+The Signing Official shall ensure that each investigator new to the Partnership submits a listing of his/her known significant financial interests (as described above) and those of his/her spouse and dependent children that reasonably appear to be related to the investigator’s institutional responsibilities, if any, within 30 days of starting employment.

 The Signing Official shall be responsible for reviewing all forms disclosing a significant financial interest, making the requisite determinations and taking any subsequent action.

-“Manage” means taking action to address an FCOI, which can include reducing or eliminating the financial conflict of interest to ensure, to the extent possible, that the design, conduct and reporting of research will be free from bias.
+“Manage” means taking action to address a FCOI, which can include reducing or eliminating the financial conflict of interest to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.

-Examples of conditions or restrictions that might be imposed to manage an FCOI include, but are not limited to:
+Examples of conditions or restrictions that might be imposed to manage a FCOI include, but are not limited to:

 With respect to FCOI related to research sponsored by NIH, annual FCOI reports will be submitted through the eRA Commons FCOI Module for the duration of the project period (including extensions with or without funds) at the same time annual progress reports are required to be submitted and at the time of extension (if any).